JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Stimulus.rst

 Stimulus objects represent external stimulation of objects in the network.

-Stimulii are created by calling the :meth:`stimulate <Network.Object.Object.stimulate>` method on an object in the network.
+Stimulii are created by calling the :meth:`stimulate <Network.neuro_object.NeuroObject.stimulate>` method on an object in the network.
 The modality argument must be a :class:`modality <Library.Modality.Modality>` from the library or None to indicate unknown modality.

 >>> stimulus = neuron1.stimulate(modality = library.modality('light'))